damusss/mili/guide/mili.md

 -   `MILI.all_elements_ids`: A list with the IDs of all created elements in memory
 -   `MILI.data_from_id()`: Get an `ElementData` object from an element ID
 -   `MILI.clear_memory(keep_ids=None)`: Clear all the elments in memory.
 Useful when changing scenes or massively updating them to avoid specific glitches.
 A list of IDs can be passed wich represent elements that should not be erased from memory.
 -   `MILI.id_checkpoint(id)`: Manually set the internal ID.
 Useful to avoid new elements to inherit the memory of the previous element and be visually unpleasent for a few frames.
+If the current ID is higher a `MILIStatusError` is raised.
+-   `MILI.id_jump(amount)`: Increase the last checkpoint by the amount and sets it as a new checkpoint (similar to `id_checkpoint`).
+If the current ID is higher than the new checkpoint a `MILIStatusError` is raised.

 -   `MILI.add_element_style(style, element_id)`: